WELCOME TO OUR CLASS!

 Course Assessments Your child will receive grades based on their class work, quizzes, and test grades.
 ELA, Math, Social Studies, Science, and Health tests will be given on the standards being reviewed and new skills being studied.
 The report card for Second Grade will include a grading scale (1-4).

 1- Beginning Learner, 2-Developing Learner, 3-Proficient Learner, 4-Distinguished Learner and /or ND for not demonstrated.
 If an indicator is not measured during the grading period, the student will NOT receive a mark on the report card.

-For promotion to the next grade, students in First Grade must have at least an overall score of 2 in ELA and Math.
+For promotion to the next grade, students in Second Grade must have at least an overall score of 2 in ELA and Math.
 The overall score will be calculated as the average of the 4th term scores on each indicator for ELA and Math.
 Students must also meet the requirements as it relates to the I-ready Growth modules.

 Our Learning Expectations (rules for class behavior) 1.We will keep hands, feet, and belongings to ourselves.
 2. We will raise our hands and receive permission before getting out of our seat or talking 3.
 We will respect students, staff, teachers and self at all times 4.
 We will not make unnecessary noise 5.We will try to do our best always and follow all school expectations (Unhappy) Consequences 1.Student will receive a warning before clip is moved.(Student will acknowledge the warning)2.
 Students clip will be moved down our chart from happy camper-(a position everyone begins with daily) and five minutes of free time will be deducted from free time for each incidence.
 After three moves parents/ guardian will be contacted.
 3. Conduct will be noted on daily conduct sheet for parent/guardian.
 (Happy) Consequences 1. clip can move up chart as positive behaviors occur.
 2. Students will receive positive rewards for maintaining excellent behaviors 3.
 Friday specials